panda-planner-dev/pandaPIparser/doc/verify/format.md

 Afterwards follow lines describing the applied decompositions.
 These first specify an abstract task that was decomposed, then the method applied to decompose it and lastly the tasks that resulted from applying the method.
 The first part of each such line -- describing an abstract task -- has exactly the same format as a line describing a primitive action.
-I.e. you may treat the abstract task for outputting it as if it were primitive.
+I.e. you may treat the abstract task for outputting it as if it was primitive.
 The IDs for abstract tasks must be distinct from those of the primitive actions.

 To signal the end of the argument list of the abstract task, you have to output the string `->` separated with whitespace characters.